Learn how freelancing in Estonia works in 2026: FIE setup, taxes, VAT, social tax, invoices, payments, visas, and Flexhire.

 Estonia has a digital nomad visa for remote workers who can work independently of location.
 Estonia's e-Residency digital nomad visa page says the route is for remote workers staying temporarily for up to one year, working for an employer registered abroad, through a company registered abroad, or as a freelancer for clients mostly abroad.
 It also states a minimum income threshold of EUR 4,500 net per month.
 Work in Estonia and Estonian embassy pages describe short-stay and long-stay visa routes for the digital nomad visa.

 E-Residency is different.
-It lets remote entrepreneurs access Estonian e-services and run a company online, but it does not grant residence or immigration rights.
+It lets remote entrepreneurs access Estonian e-services and run a company online, but it does not grant residence, tax residence, or immigration rights.
 A tourist stay, e-resident card, Estonian company, tax record, coworking membership, or platform profile does not by itself authorize work in Estonia if your nationality and activity require a visa or residence permit.

 Flexhire helps Estonia-based freelancers find serious remote clients, structure engagements, manage contracts, and get paid through international rails such as Wise, Payoneer, Stripe where available, and crypto only where legally available.
 For clients, Flexhire creates a cleaner workflow than informal direct contracting: vetted talent, documented scopes, platform payment records, and better separation between the freelancer and the end client.